Paddle Ibiza with us!

-Ibiza island is a true paradise for paddleboarding due to its mild Mediterranean weather boasting over 300 sunny days each year, warm crystal-clear waters and a stunning coastline full of amazing coves, hidden caves and mystical islets such as the legendary island of Es Vedra.
+Ibiza island is a true SUP paradise due to its mild Mediterranean weather boasting over 300 sunny days each year, warm crystal-clear sea and a stunning coastline full of amazing coves, hidden caves and mystical islets such as the legendary island of Es Vedra.

 One of the highlights and unique features of Ibiza are its extensive Posidonia fields in the Natural Park of Ses Salines d'Eivissa and Formentera which was declared a World Heritage Site in 1999.